terl/lazysodium-java/README.md

 |  Rewards  | ✓ | ✗ | ✓ |
 |  Currencies  | USD | USD, EUR | Over 100|

 Patreon only has recurring subscriptions and rewards.
 Liberapay is another route you could take for subscription.
-We're also setting up our own system super powered system that allows one-off support amongst other things.
+We're also setting up our own system that allows one-off support amongst other things.

 <br>